joggrdocs/support/docs/welcome-to-joggr.md

 Watch the video below to learn how to import existing GitHub markdown into Joggr.
 When you import GitHub markdown to Joggr, we create a Pull Request.
 [Here ](https://github.com/joggrdocs/support/pull/1)is an example of what this will look like and why Joggr does this. **Please make sure to merge this pull request**, so that you do not run into merge errors (this would only occur if you leave this pull request open for a long time and there are conflicts).

-If you're looking for help importing documents from confluence, notion, Google Drive, or other platforms, please reach out to the Joggr team and we will assist.
+If you're looking for help importing documents from Confluence, Notion, Google Drive, or other platforms, please reach out to the Joggr team and we will assist.

 [Real World Example: Importing existing GitHub Markdown](https://www.loom.com/share/d03d211fc2e941d392d3899931e60ddc)